verboompj/EntraGSA/README.md

 ## Setup Entra Private Access

 The Entra Private Access service consists of 3 main components:
-1. A Client - installers available for Windows, Android, IOS and macOS - installed on the client device.
+1. A Client - Global Secure Access Client - installers available for Windows, Android, IOS and macOS - installed on the client device.

 2. A Connector - This is a (group of) server(s) that has a line of sight to the service one wants to expose - a web, rds, ssh, whatever service you want your client to be able to connect to.
 On these servers one installs the Connnector Service to reverse-connect into the Entra platform.